 Fellowship Education

-We are honored to welcome you to our fellowship program!
-The University of Colorado is an amazing place to become a skilled clinician and leader in cardiology.
-When I journeyed 2,000 miles across the country to begin my own fellowship here, I could not have predicted how profoundly the training program would influence my professional journey.
+We are honored to welcome you to our fellowship program website!
+The University of Colorado Anschutz is an incredible place to become a skilled clinician and leader in cardiology.
+When I journeyed 2,000 miles across the country to begin my own fellowship here, I could not have predicted how profoundly this training program would influence my professional journey.

-The mission of our fellowship is to support our trainees in becoming excellent, compassionate, and diverse clinicians who will become leaders in cardiovascular medicine.
-Our faculty and fellowship program are committed to enhancing our trainees’ skills, fostering their development in complex patient management and medical decision-making, introducing cutting-edge technologies and research, promoting our fellows’ research and professional development goals, providing engaging didactic and hands-on education, and creating a safe and inclusive environment to collaborate, train, and work.
+The mission of our fellowship is to support our trainees in becoming excellent, compassionate clinicians and future leaders in cardiovascular medicine.
+Our faculty and program are committed to enhancing trainees’ skills, fostering development in complex patient management and medical decision-making, introducing cutting-edge technologies and research, supporting research and professional growth, providing engaging didactic and hands-on education, and creating a safe environment to collaborate, train, and work.

-Our fellowship program provides tailored training experiences to accommodate the individual goals and aspirations of our trainees.
-All of our fellows become excellent general cardiologists, but everyone also develops adjunct areas of expertise and potentially additional subspecialty training.
-This ability to tailor training path is reflected in our rotation design with core experiences in cardiac ICU, consultative care, non-invasive imaging, cardiac catheterization, and electrophysiology comprising the first year of training, with opportunities to build more specialized experiences in the second and third years of general cardiology fellowship.
-Examples of ways that our fellows can personalize their professional development during that time include:
+Our fellowship provides tailored training experiences to accommodate the individual goals and aspirations of each trainee.
+All fellows become excellent general cardiologists while also developing adjunct areas of expertise or pursuing additional subspecialty training.
+This individualized approach is reflected in our rotation design: core experiences in cardiac ICU, consultative care, non-invasive imaging, cardiac catheterization, and electrophysiology comprise the first year of training, with opportunities to build more specialized experiences in the second and third years.
+Examples of ways fellows can personalize their professional development include:

-• Early opportunities to actively participate in coronary intervention, cardiac electrophysiology and interventional
+• Early opportunities to participate in coronary intervention, cardiac electrophysiology, and interventional echocardiography procedures

-• Clinical rotation to develop independent skills as a community practice general cardiologist and imager
+• Clinical rotations to develop independent skills as a community practice general cardiologist and imager

 • Ability to obtain nuclear and CT certification during general fellowship